minaamakary/PaintBot/README.md

 # PaintBot
  The robot aims to calculate the size of the wall using a LiDAR scanner and take interior designing to a heightened level by scaling the image to fit the dimensions of the wall.
 The robot will suggest potential templates/colours to suit the given environment, that environment given the colour of furniture, appliances and aspects of the room.

+This readme file will be a user guide on how to operate the system and will be updated along the way.